jeffrey82221/gluonts_fund_price_forecast/README.md

     - [X] Plot the predicted trends (probalistically) from the trained model.
 - [ ] Enhance Evaluation:
     - [X] Allow splitting of training, validation, testing time series.
-    - [ ] Allow evaluation of prediction using MSE / MAE on testing data.
+    - [X] Allow evaluation of prediction using RMSE on testing data.
     - [ ] Allow backtesting (using Off-the-shield module of Gluonts).
 - [ ] Adapt the Model to the Deep Trainable Models
 - [ ] Consider MultiVariate Mode for Single Fund Prediction: